the-momentum/apple-health-mcp-server/docs/tests.md

 ## Unit tests 🔧:
-  - Testing the importing of XML data to .parquet and database calls to DuckDB
+  - Testing the importing of XML data to .duckdb and database calls to DuckDB

 ## MCP Inspector tests 🔍:
-  - Uses the [inspector](https://modelcontextprotocol.io/docs/tools/inspector) provided by anthropic to test connection to the server hosted with streamable http
+  - Uses the [MCP Inspector](https://modelcontextprotocol.io/docs/tools/inspector) provided by Anthropic to test connection to the server hosted with streamable HTTP
   - Mainly used in the pipeline, but can be run locally

 ## Opik tests 🤖: